January 19, 2021

-MSPs recognize the need to boost their security measures and expertise.
+MSPs recognise the need to boost their security measures and expertise.
 They are doing just that, with 46% of MSPs surveyed now partnering with managed security service providers (MSSPs) for assistance with IT security—for their clients and their own businesses.
 In fact, the number one reason MSPs reported doing so was to improve their own security preparedness—another sign that MSPs are taking the possibility of attacks on their own businesses seriously.

 Ultimately, partnering with an MSSP boils down to accessing expert guidance.
-IT security is a broad, complex discipline that requires specialization to develop expertise.
+IT security is a broad, complex discipline that requires specialisation to develop expertise.
 MSSPs have it, and MSPs need it.
 The top three reasons MSPs are choosing to partner with MSSPs include:

-- 54%: To boost cybersecurity/ransomware preparedness at my MSP
+- 54%: To boost cyber security/ransomware preparedness at my MSP

 - 47%: To reduce cyber risk to my business